-Threats to data privacy and security, and the risk of unauthorized access to proprietary or confidential information, are accelerating.
-Malware writers are becoming more sophisticated and better organized, and are often better funded today than they have been in the past.
+Threats to data privacy and security and the risk of unauthorized access to proprietary or confidential information are accelerating.
+Malware writers are becoming more sophisticated and better organized, and they are often better funded today than they ever have been before.

 Other types of malware are written to change much more frequently -- sometimes as often as every few minutes -- as a means to avoid detection.
-And a computer or device can be infected with malware just by the user visiting a website, without ever clicking a single link.
+And a computer or device can be infected with malware just because its user visited a website, without ever clicking a single link.

 The ever-growing danger and sophistication of the threat of malware makes the deployment of endpoint antimalware protection more important than ever.

-Zero-day exploits, phishing emails, and vulnerable applications like Web browsers, Adobe Flash Player and Oracle Java that can be exploited for remote code execution are recurring news items, as are serious breaches resulting in theft of confidential data.
-According to Symantec's Internet Security Threat Report for 2014, the total number of breaches in 2013 was 62% greater than in 2012.
+Zero-day exploits, phishing emails and vulnerable applications, like web browsers, Adobe Flash Player and Oracle Java, which can be exploited for remote code execution, are recurring news items, as are serious breaches resulting in the theft of confidential data.

-With BYOC, employees can use free accounts on non-company-sanctioned cloud services, or shadow cloud, such as Box, OneDrive or Dropbox to save work files.
+Also, although the term data privacy in the cloud typically refers to the general state of cloud security, a relatively new trend called bring your own cloud (BYOC) poses serious threats to organizations, as well.
+With BYOC, employees use free accounts on nonsanctioned cloud services, also known as shadow clouds, such as Box, OneDrive or Dropbox, to save work files.
 What begins as a convenient way to store and access files turns into a serious data leakage risk.
 Once data is outside of the control of the IT department, it can more easily fall into the hands of unauthorized users.

-Much like malware on an ordinary PC, mobile malware watches the device user's activities (Web browsing and email), but can also monitor calls and text messages.
-A Trojan app, for example, can report phone activity and confidential data (account information, credit card numbers, etc.) to a third party, even using the phone's short message service (SMS) to relay information.
+Much like malware on an ordinary PC, mobile malware watches the device user's activities, such as web browsing and email, but can also monitor calls and text messages.
+A Trojan app, for example, can report phone activity and confidential data, such as account information, credit card numbers, etc., to a third party, even using the phone's text messaging service to relay information.

-Malware affects a range of systems and devices and is a danger to organizations of any size, from small businesses to large enterprises.
+Malware affects a range of systems and devices, and it is a danger to organizations of any size, from small businesses to large enterprises.

 Endpoint antimalware protection scenario No. 1: Small organizations

-According to Gartner, a small business is one that has fewer than 100 employees and makes less than $50 million annually.
+According to Gartner, a small business is one that has fewer than 100 employees, and which makes less than $50 million annually.